The story behind the Whitacre/Plitmann “Five Hebrew Love Songs”

 “Each of the songs captures a moment that Hila and I shared together.”

 Plitmann and Whitacre met as students at Julliard and married in 1998, divorcing in 2017; I mention this item not as gossip but because to me this fact adds an extra depth of meaning to the texts: just because something is beautiful and touching doesn’t mean that it will last.
 And the work has taken on a life of its own that surely was not anticipated back in 1996 when it was written.
 What started out as a small, private project that this couple did for their friend grew into a many-branched and popular work that has been arranged and re-arranged for various groups over the years.
-My own choir, the Cherry Creek Chorale in the Denver area, is performing the SATB version with strings on October 13-14, 2023.
-(If you live in the area, visit our website to get tickets.)
+My own choir, the Cherry Creek Chorale in the Denver area, performed the SATB version with strings on October 13-14, 2023.

 Whitacre himself has conducted a number of performances.
 Speaking for myself, and only for myself, I would find it almost unbearably painful to hear these words and music, written with such intimacy, now out in the world while the original relationship that inspired them has been ended.
 Both Whitacre and Plitmann, though, are most certainly artists who can transcend such memories and see the pieces as independent from their own lives.